samplchallenges/SAMPL-containers/tutorials/SingularityTutorial.md

     * command: `cd adv-tut-singularity-base`

 ### 1.2: Run a pre-made Docker container and create a conda environment
 > In 1.2, we will run the pre-made miniconda Docker container, continuumio/miniconda3, which contains a pre-installed version of miniconda, in interactive mode using [`singularity shell`](https://sylabs.io/guides/3.7/user-guide/cli/singularity_shell.html).
-This will allow us to interact with the container's command line and directory contents.
+This will allow us to interact with the container's command line and file contents.
 We will also be able to dynamically create the conda environment we need on the command line inside the container.
 Even if you have a conda environment installed locally, you will need to complete this step.
 The container is isolated from your local environment, so it will not have access to your local conda environment.
 >
 > Because our container will build off of the miniconda container using it as a base, any environment we create while interatively using the miniconda container should install into our container (which uses miniconda as a base) without additional issues.
 Building a conda environment outside the miniconda container often results in multiple rounds of trial and error and incompatible packages.
 We've found the following steps to be the fastest procedure.
-For more detailed/generalized instructions please see CondaEnvInstructions.pdf.
+For more detailed/generalized instructions please see [`tutorials/CondaEnvInstructions.md`](https://github.com/samplchallenges/SAMPL-containers/blob/main/tutorials/CondaEnvironmentInstructions.md).
 >
 > When building your own singularity container, this is where you would create your own conda environment with the packages you will need.
 >